Peppen/Twitter_HSAnalysis/README.md

 ### Prerequisites

 All you need to install is Python 3.7 (we use Anaconda3 environment but it's the same) and these libraries:
-* Twarc
+* *Twarc*, Python library for archiving Twitter data.
-* csv
+* *csv*, for providing functionality to both read from and write to CSV files.
-* re
+* *re*, which can be used to work with Regular Expressions.
-* Pandas
+* *Pandas*, a high-level data manipulation tool.
-* Vader
+* *Vader*, lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
-* HateSonar
+* *HateSonar*, for detecting hate speech and offensive language in text, without the need for training.
-* Matplotlib
+* *Matplotlib*, a comprehensive library for creating static, animated, and interactive visualizations.

 ## Running and tests

-For testing the application you have to run *script.py* making some changes:
+For testing the application you have to run *[script.py]*(https://github.com/Peppen/Twitter_HSAnalysis/blob/main/script.py) making some changes:

-* In the main change "username" and "category" to obtain results for the desired user:
+* In the main change *username* and *category* to obtain results for the desired user:
 ```
 username = "twitterUsername"
 category = "The social category which the user belongs to" (It will be also a folder name)